 For centuries, researchers, scientists, therapists, etc. across many medical systems.
 Such as Western perspectives, Ayurvedic medicine, and Traditional Chinese medicine have all put emphasis on the value of nature to human’s well-being (physically, mentally, and socially).

-The biophilia hypothesis suggests humans are genetically predisposition to have an innate attraction to nature, according to Edward O.Wilson.
+The biophilia (the innate love for living things) hypothesis suggests humans are genetically predisposition to have an innate attraction to nature, according to Edward O.Wilson.

 A professor in Japan, Miyazaki Yoshifumi has conducted many studies over the past 30+ years.
 In one of his experiments, he measured cortisol (the stress hormone) in the saliva of volunteers before and after they took a 20-minute walk.